lmfit/lmfit-py/doc/model.rst

 .. _model_label:

 =================================================
-Creating Fitting Models from model functions
+Modeling Data and Curve Fitting
 =================================================

-It is very common to want to fit some data to a model function, as is commonly done with :func:`scipy.optimize.curve_fit`).
-Indeed, it is common to want to fit data to well-known functional form such as Gaussian or Lorentzian peaks, Exponential decays, and so on, that are widely used in many scientific domains.
+A very common application of least-squares minimization is *curve fitting*, where one has a parametrized model function meant to explain some phenomena, and then wants to adjust the numerical values for the model to most closely match some particular data.
+Within the :mod:`scipy` world, such curve fitting problems are commonly solved with :func:`scipy.optimize.curve_fit`, which simply calls :func:`scipy.optimize.leastsq`.
+As lmfit is a high-level wrapper around :func:`scipy.optimize.leastsq`, it can be used for curve-fitting problems, but here we discuss an even easier way to do it that is closer in spirit to :func:`scipy.optimize.curve_fit`, but better.

-The lmfit package provides a :class:`Model` class that makes it easy to turn a model function that calculates a model for your data into a fitting model.
-In an effort to make simple things truly simple, the lmfit package also provides canonical definitions for many known lineshapes and pre-defined high-level fitting models in the :mod:`models` module.
-These are listed in more detail in the next chapter (:ref:`builtin_models_label`), and you may want to consult that list before writing your own model.
+The :class:`Model` class makes it easy to turn a model function that calculates a model for your data into a fitting model.
+In an effort to make simple things truly simple, lmfit also provides canonical definitions for many known lineshapes such as Gaussian or Lorentzian peaks and Exponential decays that are widely used in many scientific domains.
+These are available in the :mod:`models` module that will be discussed in more detail in the next chapter (:ref:`builtin_models_label`).
+We mention it here as you may want to consult that list before writing your own model.

-Here, we focus on turning python function into high-level fittingmodels with the :class:`Model` class, and using these to fit data.
+For now, we focus on turning python function into high-level fitting models with the :class:`Model` class, and using these to fit data.